 Regulatory agencies have expressed concerns that certain AI technology may lead to unintentional bias or discrimination in an automated credit analysis process.
 Such concerns could subject us to legal or regulatory liability, reputational harm, and/or increase our legal and compliance expenses.
 For example, on March 29, 2021, the CFPB and the federal prudential bank regulators issued a "Request for Information and Comment on Financial Institutions' Use of Artificial Intelligence, Including Machine Learning."
 These regulators asked for comments regarding, among other things, whether the use of AI technology and machine learning in consumer credit underwriting can lead to bias and discrimination.
-A number of publicly submitted comments have asserted that AI technology and machine learning in consumer credit underwriting can lead to discrimination in violation of, inter alia, the Equal Credit Opportunity Act and the Fair Housing Act.
-This request for information process may lead to a regulatory rulemaking that could restrict the use of AI technology and machine learning in consumer credit underwriting.
+A number of publicly submitted comments have asserted that AI technology and machine learning in consumer credit underwriting can lead to a regulatory rulemaking that could restrict the use of AI technology and machine learning in consumer credit underwriting.
 The CFPB recently announced that discrimination-intentional or unintentional but producing a discriminatory outcome-is an unfair, deceptive, or abusive act or practice ("UDAAP") under the Consumer Financial Protection Act.